-Eligible participants must be Georgia residents who are active members of the U.S. Military Reserve and/or the Georgia National Guard and were deployed overseas for active service in a location of locations designated by the U.S. Department of Defense as combat zones on or after September 11, 2001 and served for a consecutive period of one-hundred and eighty-one (181) days, or who received full disability as a result of injuries received in such combat zone, or were evacuated from such combat zone due to severe injuries during any period of time while on active service.
+Eligible participants must be Georgia residents who are active members of the U.S. Military Reserve and/or the Georgia National Guard and were deployed overseas for active service in a location of locations designated by the U.S. Department of Defense as combat zones on or after September 11, 2001 and served for a consecutive period of onehundred and eighty-one (181) days, or who received full disability as a result of injuries received in such combat zone, or were evacuated from such combat zone due to severe injuries during any period of time while on active service.
 Additionally, eligible participants must meet the admissions requirements of the applicable USG institution and be accepted for admission.
+Eligible participants shall receive a waiver of all mandatory fees charged by USG institutions including but not limited to 1.
+Intercollegiate athletic fees;

+2. Student health service fees;

+3. Parking and 1.